MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 To identify the key URI and the key vault:

-1. Use the following cmdlet or command to get the key URI of a specific logical SQL Server instance:
+1. Use the following cmdlet or command to get the key URI of a specific server instance:

     - Azure PowerShell: [Get-AzureRmSqlServerKeyVaultKey](/powershell/module/azurerm.sql/get-azurermsqlserverkeyvaultkey)